sebleedelisle/Liberation-Gitbook/output-view/re-ordering-beam-zones.md

 # 🟦 Re-ordering beam zones

 Beam zones appear in the order that you create them, but you can re-order them after the fact.
-Open _Window->Re-order beam zones._
+Open _View -> Beam Zone Organiser._

 You'll see the list of beam zones and which laser they are connected to.
 Drag and drop the zones to put them in the order you want, or click _Autosort by laser_ to automatically sort them consecutively depending on the laser they are in.&#x20;